 5 Reasons a Journalism Degree Still Matters

 The news often reports about print magazines and newspapers folding and cutting staff, and how the digital space is taking reign with premium website and subscription content and news delivery.
-So why should a journalism degree still have value in the barren landscape of print media?
+So why should a journalism degree still have value in the barren and dying landscape of print media?

 While the Internet may be king, it also has some trouble with its "royal subjects"—it's writers.
 Writers and bloggers online don't need credentials or degrees in order to put their content in front of the public eye on the Internet, and most of these folks deliver error-strewn opinions and reviews that don't get fact checked or edited.
 (And no, Twitter is not a credible journalistic outlet.)

-Truth is, despite good journalists seeming to be a dying breed, a journalism degree still holds merit in the media and publishing world, and there are a lot more things you can do with your bachelor’s than write and edit copy.
+Truth is, despite good journalists seeming to be a bygone breed, a journalism degree still holds merit in the media and publishing world, and there are a lot more things you can do with your bachelor's than write and edit copy.
 Here are five good reasons why your journalism degree still matters.

 1. You'll know traditional journalism industry practices.

-These include fact-checking, editing, vetting, research and, theoretically, objectivity of the content.
-Most social media posts and opinions don’t go through a rigid editorial loop, so may lack passing through some or all of these processes.
+These include fact-checking, editing, vetting, research, and, theoretically, objectivity of the content.
+Most social media posts and opinions don't go through a rigid editorial loop, so may lack passing through some or all of these processes.
 Journalism degree holders will uphold protocol, and agencies and media companies who want to create quality content for the Web or their clients will regard individuals who hold these skills highly.